erolm-a/erolm-a/README.md

 - *Functional Programming*: Made a [skimpy library](https://github.com/erolm-a/haskell-lvalue) to show the power of GADTs in Haskell.
 It is not properly packaged, I apologize.

+## Technical plan for the next 2 years

+- [ ] Learn Elixir

+- [ ] Improve my knowledge of Scala

+- [ ] Work with Temporal Graph Networks

+- [ ] Improve my understanding of Reinforcement Learning in Computer Vision/Graph applications.

+- [ ] Publish a preprint on arxiv - and possibly present it at SIGIR

 ## Non technical plan for the next 2 years (2021-2022):